 |eResources||$85 per course|

-* All prices are subject to change.
+* Special tuition rate applies to students enrolling int he spring or summer 2021 terms.
+Standard tuition rates will apply beginning in the fall 2021 term.
+All prices are subject to change.
 Partner discount does not apply to this program.
 Not eligible for Title IV financial aid.
 Please refer to the Academic Catalog for the most up to date pricing.

 Withdrawal and Refund Policy